meteor/meteor/content/testing.md

 # Testing

-1. Testing your Meteor application
-  1. Basic intro to testing concepts
-  2. Unit testing to ensure a module works in isolation
-    1. Using stubs / mocks / spies to isolate a module
-  3. Integration testing to ensure parts of the system works together
-  4. End-to-end/acceptance testing to ensure the system works in totality
-  5. Load/stress testing to ensure the application can handle real world load
 2. Challenges of testing a Meteor application
   1. The client/server divide, ensuring data is available on the client
   2. Reactivity + testing the system responds to changing data properly